Ren294/E-Commerce-Analysis/README.md

 # System Architecture

-The **Data Lakehouse** architecture implemented in this project is designed to handle both batch and real-time streaming data, integrating multiple data sources into a cohesive analytics platform.
+The **Data Lakehouse** architecture implemented in this project is meticulously designed to accommodate both batch and real-time streaming data, seamlessly integrating multiple data sources into a cohesive analytics platform.
+This architecture follows the `Medallion Architecture` pattern, which organizes data into **Bronze**, **Silver**, and **Gold layers**, each serving specific roles in the data lifecycle.

+## System Overview

 The system is divided into several components, each responsible for specific tasks within the data process: